-Breeding the flighty, sensitive creatures that were once the pride of the Indian Cavalry, the Thakur Saheb is deeply passionate about horse riding and polo — even hosting the pop icon at his Rohet Garh heritage property in 2008.
+Breeding the flighty, sensitive creatures that were once the pride of the Indian Cavalry, the Thakur Saheb is deeply passionate about horse riding and polo — even hosting the pop icon Madonna for a horseback safari at his Rohet Garh heritage property in 2008.
 Drawing inspiration from the refurbishment of this 400-year-old estate, the Thakur dreamed of raising a limestone structure gleaming lambently in the Thar wilderness, after a sunset pilgrimage to Mali Nathji ka Dhora.
 This sacred dune dedicated to the warrior god of Marwar, its clean wide strokes and swaying shrubbery filled the Thakur and his wife, Thakurani Rashmi Singh, with an irrevocable urge to share the rugged beauty of the desert with other adventurers.

-Running their boutique label House of Rohet with their scion Avijit Singh, the Thakur and Thakurani embrace cultural revivalism through rural architecture and handcrafted decor elements like lining the fireplaces of Mihir Garh.
+Running their boutique label House of Rohet with their scion Avijit Singh, the Thakur and Thakurani embrace cultural revivalism through rural architecture and handcrafted decor elements like Lippan art lining the fireplaces of Mihir Garh.
 Looming like a mirage atop a six-metre sand dune, the majestic sun fort seems to have taken shape from the bush country, abstracting the fluidity of undulating paddocks and the flanks of horses into its design vocabulary.
 The cow dung and clay used in the modest homes of the Bishnoi community from neighbouring villages are replicated in the rounded finishes and imposing façade of the sandcastle.

 Punctuated by the bird calls of the peacocks, temple bells and goats bleating outside the walls of this behemoth, your morning at Mihir Garh could begin with a guided tour of surrounding Khandi farmlands.
 If you are not an early riser, perhaps a dip in your own mosaic plunge pool would set the tone just right.
 You won’t happen to run into many people even if you were to head down to the infinity edge pool as the property doesn’t accommodate more than 20 clients at a time, keeping the service more personalised and your privacy intact.